 Rhonda’s warmth and spiritual care gives great comfort to parishioners (and others?) in the Northumberland Hills Hospital.
 She is a member of the Senior Choir, Worship leader for Contemplative Prayer, and an occasional Worship Leader, Server, Officiant at Thursday Night Light and other weekly Church services.

 Worship: Five services per week and periodic educational series are held in the main church, the new St Paul’s Chapel, and in the Auditorium in Sheppard Hall.
 They range from traditional to contemporary.
-Our ordained clergy and lay assistant all offer leadership.
+Our ordained clergy and lay assistants all offer leadership.
 They also help in holding services for shut–ins and in seniors’ residences.
 St Peter’s also hosts large community services such as Remembrance Sunday, and ecumenical events.

 Health and Healing Ministries: With a full-scale Parish Nursing program at its hub, over 90 parish volunteers take turns in providing Pastoral Care in homes and seniors residences through caring teams focusing on those most in need, weekly Health Clinics, and Education for Healthy Living courses to over 200 clients.
 Health education events are also regularly hosted.